We can link poor Oral Health to various diseases

 This causes fat cells to accumulate more fat while burning less energy.
 In a 2016 study, they found that obesity was more likely with people who practiced less oral health.

 Then, in another study, it was proven that the participants in this study who had Periodontitis had a higher risk of stroke, also the risk of dying from heart disease.
 The sooner the better, reduce the inflammation in your mouth and the risk of suffering the aforementioned illnesses can be highly reduced.

 Cancer also seems to be related to poor oral health.
 Researchers found in a study of 48.000 male health professionals aged 40 to 75, that people with a history of Periodontal disease had an increased risk for lung, kidney, and pancreas cancer.
 Researchers at Harvard Medical School published this study in “The Lancet Oncology”.

 People who have been diagnosed with diabetes should take special care of their oral health.

-Periodontal disease has been linked with the increased risk of poor blood sugar control.
+They have linked periodontal disease with the increased risk of poor blood sugar control.

-Especially in older people, poor oral health can mean the start of respiratory infections including Pneumonia.
-Researchers believe this may be due to the bacteria in the mouth secretions and pharynx which then end up in the lungs.
+Especially in older people, poor oral health can mean the start of respiratory infections, including Pneumonia.
+Researchers believe this may be due to the bacteria in the mouth’s secretion and pharynx, which then end up in the lungs.